QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 ## Introduction

-This  lecture  studies a problem that we shall  study from another angle  in another  quantecon lecture {doc}`calvo`.
+This  lecture  studies a problem that we  study from another angle  in this quantecon lecture {doc}`calvo`.

-Both of these lectures compute a Ramsey plan  for  a version of a model of Calvo {cite}`Calvo1978`.
+Both lectures compute a Ramsey plan  for  a version of a model of Calvo {cite}`Calvo1978`.

 The {doc}`calvo` lecture  uses  an analytic approach based on ``dynamic programming squared`` to guide computations.

-Dynamic programming squared provides  much useful  information about mathematical  objects in terms of which the Ramsey plan can be represented recursively.
+Dynamic programming squared provides  information about the structure of  mathematical  objects in terms of which a Ramsey plan can be represented recursively.

-That paves the way to computing the  Ramsey plan efficiently.
+That paves the way to computing a  Ramsey plan efficiently.

 Included in the structural information  that dynamic programming squared provides  in quantecon lecture {doc}`calvo`  are descriptions of

   * a **state** variable that confronts a continuation Ramsey planner, and
-  * two Bellman equations
+  * two **Bellman equations**
     * one that describes the behavior of the representative agent
     * another that describes  decision problems of a Ramsey planner and of a continuation Ramsey planner

-In this lecture, we approach the Ramsey planner in a much less sophisticated way.
+In this lecture, we approach the Ramsey planner in a less sophisticated way.

-It  proceeds without knowing much of the  structure imparted by dynamic programming squared.
+We  proceed without knowing the mathematical  structure imparted by dynamic programming squared.

-Instead, we use a brute force approach that simply chooses a pair of infinite sequences of real numbers that maximize the Ramsey planner's objective function:
+Instead, we use a brute force approach that simply chooses a pair of infinite sequences of real numbers that maximizes a Ramsey planner's objective function.

+The pair  consists of

 * a sequence $\vec \theta$ of inflation rates
 * a sequence $\vec \mu$ of money growh rates

-Because it fails to take advantage of the structure exploited by dynamic programming squared at the cost of proliferating parameters, we take the liberty of calling this a **machine learning** approach.
+Because it fails to take advantage of the structure recognized by dynamic programming squared and instead  proliferates parameters, we take the liberty of calling this a **machine learning** approach.

-This is what many machine learning algorithms do.
+This is similar to what other machine learning algorithms also do.

 Comparing the calculations in this lecture with those in our sister lecture {doc}`calvo` provides us with a laboratory that can  help us  appreciate promises and limits of machine learning approaches more generally.

-We'll actually deploy two machine learning approaches, one more naive than the other.
+We'll actually deploy two machine learning approaches.

  * the first is really lazy
     * it just writes  a Python function to  computes the Ramsey planner's objective as a function of a money growth rate sequence and then hands it over to a gradient descent optimizer
  * the second is less lazy
-     * it exerts the effort required to express the Ramsey planner's objective as an affine quadratic form in $\vec \mu$, computes first-order conditions for an optimum, and solves  the resulting system of simultaneous linear  equations for $\vec \mu$ and then $\vec \theta$.
+     * it exerts the effort required to express the Ramsey planner's objective as an affine quadratic form in $\vec \mu$, computes first-order conditions for an optimum, arranges them into a system of simultaneous linear  equations for $\vec \mu$ and then $\vec \theta$, then solves them.

-While both of these machine learning (ML) approaches succeed in recovering the  Ramsey plan computed in via dynamic programming squared in  quantecon lecture {doc}`calvo`, they don't  reveal the structure that is exploited in that lecture.
+While both of these machine learning (ML) approaches succeed in recovering the  Ramsey plan that we also compute  in  quantecon lecture {doc}`calvo` by using dynamic programming squared, they don't  reveal the recursive structure of the Ramsey plan described in that lecture.

-That structure lies hidden within   some of the objects calculated  by our ML approach.
+That recursive  structure lies hidden within   some of the objects calculated  by our ML approach.

 We can ferret out some of that structure  if we ask  the right questions.

-At the end of this lecture we show what those questions are and how they  can be answered by running particular linear  regressions on components of
+At the end of this lecture we describe some of  those questions are and how they  can be answered by running particular linear  regressions on components of
 $\vec \mu, \vec \theta$.

-Human intelligence, not the artificial intelligence deployed in our machine learning approaches, is a key input into choosing which regressions to run.
+Human intelligence, not the artificial intelligence deployed in our machine learning approach, is a key input into choosing which regressions to run.

 ## The Model